Copycat First Watch Farmhouse Hash

 I know it’s a lot of work, but it truly is a better version of the restaurant’s dish.
 I added more “umph” to the seasoning which really elevates the potatoes.
 Homemade Plum Preserves are amazing!

 If you love the preserves, check out my Plum Bundt Cake with Plum Preserves.
+Check out my other copycat recipe for First Watch’s Quinoa Power Bowl with Pesto, Chicken, and Tomatoes.

 Enjoy!!